Harika-SVL/Terraform/notes.md

 * _**CloudFormation**_ : Can create infra in AWS
 * Infraprovisiong tools use `IaC` which are generally idempotent
 * _**Idempotance**_ is the property which states execution one time or multiple times leads to the same result
-* Reusability is extremely simple and terraform can also handle multiple environments ( Developer, QA, UAT/Staging/Production )
+* `Reusability` is extremely simple and terraform can also handle multiple environments ( Developer, QA, UAT/Staging/Production )

 ### Terraform

-* Terraform is an opensource tool developed by HashiCorp which can create infra in almost any virtual platform
+* Terraform is an opensource tool developed by HashiCorp which can `create infra in almost any virtual platform`
-* Terraform uses a language which is called as Hashicorp Configuration Language (HCL) to express desired State
+* Terraform uses a language which is called as `Hashicorp Configuration Language (HCL)` to express desired State

 #### Terms

-* Resource : This is the infrastructure which you want to create
+* _**Resource**_ : This is the infrastructure which you want to create
-* Provider : This refers to where you want to create infrastructure
+* _**Provider**_ : This refers to where you want to create infrastructure
-* The inputs which we express in teraform are called as arguments
+* The `inputs` which we express in terraform are called as `arguments`
-* The output given by terraform is referred as attribute
+* The `output` given by terraform is referred as ` attribute`

 #### Installing terraform